Zdravo, traveller (that’s Hello in Croatian!). I am happy to see you are interested in visiting Croatia, one of my favourite countries!

 1. How Much Does It Cost to Rent a Car in Croatia?

 One of the most important parts of renting a car in the land of Game of Thrones is finding a price that will suit your budget.
 Of course, every company charges different rates, so you’ll have to do a lot of comparing to find the best and least expensive car hire.

-You’ll need to compare international and local car rental companies like Alamo, Budget, Europcar, Fleet, Hertz, Last Minute Rent a Car, Sixt, and Thrifty and visit many local sites!
+You’ll need to compare international and local car rental companies like Alamo, Budget, Europcar, Fleet, Hertz, Last Minute Rent a Car, Sixt, and Thrifty and visit many local sites, search for the discount codes for each of them and compare!
 But I prefer to use a comparison aggregator like CarRentals or AutoEurope to do the hard work for me (they are basically a Skyscanner for cars-they will check all the prices for your dates for all the car rental companies in the area).

 The comparison aggregator can sort by car type, price, and a variety of other options so that you’re not left sifting through results for hours.

 So how much can you expect to pay to rent a car in Croatia?
 Well, that highly depends on what type of car you’d like to drive and which season you’ll be visiting this beautiful country!

 1.1 Average prices to rent a car in Croatia

 Here are the average prices that you can expect to pay to rent a car in Croatia for a day.
 I’ve listed the price in HRK (Croatian Kuna) and USD but please note that the USD exchange rate might significantly change, so make sure to check the up-to-date rates here.

 I also listed 2 prices for high and low season, so you’re prepared no matter what time of year you’re traveling!

 - Economy car: High Season – HRK 220 (US $32), Low Season – HRK 200 (US $29.5)